 Once inside the skin, it hydrates, but not from the outside - putting pure water on the skin (hello long baths!) is drying.

 One more thing: the water used in cosmetics is purified and deionized (it means that almost all of the mineral ions inside it is removed).
 Like this, the products can stay more stable over time.

 When it comes to oil-absorbing clay masks, bentonite will probably be one of the first ingredients on the INCI list.
-Technically bentonite clay is mostly montmorillonite + something else, and thanks to the something else part bentonite comes in different types and colors.
+Technically bentonite clay is mostly montmorillonite + something else, and thanks to the something else bit, bentonite comes in different types and colors.

 The color depends on the mineral content of the clay: white bentonite is rich in boron and fluoride, yellow is rich in manganese and zinc, green is rich in copper, zinc, and manganese and the pink clay is rich in boron.

-No matter the color, bentonite is excellent at absorbing things: it can suck up the sebum and gunk from the skin and make it instantly smooth and mat.
+No matter the color, bentonite is excellent at absorbing things: it can suck up the sebum and gunk from the skin and make it instantly smooth and matte.
 Not only that, but bentonite has a negative ionic charge and thus can attract things with a positive charge.
-Things with a positive charge include bad bacteria and toxins and bentonite clay masks can help to clear those out of the skin and pores (btw, bentonite is edible and the same detoxifying effect works also internally).
+Things with a positive charge include bad bacteria and toxins and bentonite clay masks can help to clear those out of the skin and pores (btw, bentonite is edible and has the same detoxifying effect internally).